ertrkcem/azure-form-recognizer-script/README.md

 # What will it do
-In the same project folder, it will fetch every invoice files in the ``invoices`` folder and send them to azure form recognizer API, fetch the analysis results and store the logs in seperate files for each invoice in ``process_logs`` folder.
+In the same project folder, it will fetch every invoice files in the ``invoices`` folder and send them to azure form recognizer API, fetch the analysis results and store the logs in seperate files for each invoice under ``process_logs`` folder.